xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 #### IPA not available

-The IPA built by the bot is copied to this path after the build finishes `/Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$XCS_INTEGRATION_NUMBER/$TARGET_NAME.ipa`, but it's not available at the time that bot's after integration trigger is running.
+The IPA built by the bot is copied to this path after the build finishes:

+    /Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$XCS_INTEGRATION_NUMBER/$TARGET_NAME.ipa

+But it's not available at the time that bot's after integration trigger is running.

 #### XCS_ARCHIVE not defined